memolde/MemolPages/_posts/2020-07-01-step-up-down-module.md

 <br>
 The module does not really comply with the specifications.
 Input voltages below 3.1 volts do not produce any output voltage.
-The promised 600 mA output current leads to strange noises, and a lot of heat.
+The promised 600 mA output current leads to strange noises, voltage drops and a lot of heat.
 The following table shows the combinations which voltage / Amperage combination produces a valid output:

 |         | 3.1 | 3.3 | 4.0 | 5.0 |